yusufsyaifudin/encdec/README.md

 Although Base32 representation takes roughly 20% more space than Base64, the resulting character set is all one case, and [some other advantages](https://en.wikipedia.org/wiki/Base32#Advantages).

+* [ ] TODO add capability to select the output encoding